streamkap-com/terraform-provider-streamkap/docs/resources/destination_snowflake.md

 - `hard_delete` (Boolean) Specifies whether the connector processes DELETE or tombstone events and removes the corresponding row from the database (applies to `upsert` only)
 - `ingestion_mode` (String) `upsert` or `append` modes are available
 - `sfwarehouse` (String) The name of the Snowflake warehouse.
+- `snowflake_private_key_passphrase` (String, Sensitive) If the value is not empty, this phrase is used to try to decrypt the private key.
 - `snowflake_role_name` (String) The name of an existing role with necessary privileges (for Streamkap) assigned to the Username.
 - `use_hybrid_tables` (Boolean) Specifies whether the connector should create Hybrid Tables (applies to `upsert` only)